strid3r21/BeeDataLogger-Arduino-Helper/README.md

 // Get the battery voltage in volts float getBatteryVoltage();

+// Get the Voltage of any given ADC pin 3 through 9.
+// Example: bdl.getADCVoltage(3); will return the ADC voltage of pin 3. float getADCVoltage();

 // Detect if VBUS (USB power) is present bool getVbusPresent();
 ```